wedgybo/hello-world/README.md

  - [x] Attend Patchworks Edinburgh
  - [x] Mentor people on how use GitHub for collaboration
  - [ ] Get high fives from said mentees.
 Make them send a [PR](https://github.com/wedgybo/hello-world/pulls) to confirm the high five (Will also accept fist bumps)
+ - [ ] Get someone to fork this repo and send in a PR
  - [ ] goto: pub;